Bhopal disaster: Additional Union Carbide actions

 In the immediate aftermath of the disaster, Union Carbide states on its website that it donated $2 million to the Indian prime minister's immediate disaster relief fund on 11 December 1984.
 The corporation established the Employees' Bhopal Relief Fund in February 1985, which raised more than $5 million for immediate relief.
 According to Union Carbide, in August 1987, they made an additional $4.6 million in humanitarian interim relief available.

 Union Carbide stated that it also undertook several steps to provide continuing aid to the victims of the Bhopal disaster, including the sale of its 50.9% interest in UCIL in April 1992 and establishment of a charitable trust to contribute to the building of a local hospital.
 The sale was finalised in November 1994.
 Construction began in October 1995 and the hospital opened in 2001.
 The company provided a fund of around $90 million from sale of its UCIL stock.
 In 1991, the trust had amounted to approximately $100 million.
 The hospital specialized in the treatment of heart, lung and eye problems.
-UCC also provided a $2.2 million grant to Arizona State University to establish a vocational-technical center in Bhopal, which was opened, but was later closed by the state government.
+UCC also provided a $2.2 million grant to Arizona State University to establish a vocational-technical centre in Bhopal, which was opened, but was later closed by the state government.
 They also donated $5 million to the Indian Red Cross after the disaster.
 They also developed a Responsible Care system with other members of the chemical industry as a response to the Bhopal crisis, which was designed to help prevent such an event in the future.

 Charges against UCC and UCIL employees

 UCC chairman and CEO Warren Anderson was arrested and released on bail by the Madhya Pradesh Police in Bhopal on 7 December 1984.
 Anderson was taken to UCC's house after which he was released six hours later on $2,100 bail and flown out on a government plane.
 These actions were allegedly taken under the direction of then chief secretary of the state, who was possibly instructed from the chief minister's office, who himself flew out of Bhopal immediately.
 Later in 1987, the Indian government summoned Anderson, eight other executives and two company affiliates to appear in Indian court on homicide charges.
 In response, Union Carbide said the company is not under Indian jurisdiction.

+In May 1988, Indian businessman J. R. D. Tata wrote a confidential letter to the then Prime Minister, Rajiv Gandhi, conveying Henry Kissinger's concern about delay in reaching a settlement.
+At the time, Kissinger was an adviser to Union Carbide and other US corporations.
+Rajiv Gandhi indicated that he would consider Kissinger's advice.
+The opposition Bharatiya Janata Party alleged that Rajiv Gandhi protected Warren Anderson in a secret political deal with U.S. President Ronald Reagan, with Gandhi securing Reagan's pardon of Adil Shahryar in exchange.

-As of 2014, Dow is a named respondent in a number of ongoing cases arising from Union Carbide's business in Bhopal.
+Dow was a named respondent in cases arising from Union Carbide's business in Bhopal.